akuadane/akuadane.github.io/_pages/about.md

 I am a master's student pursuing data science at Fordham University.
 Prior to this, I worked at Turing as a consultant software engineer for OpenAI.
 As an aspiring AI and software engineer, I'm passionate about building intelligent systems, developing scalable software solutions, and leveraging machine learning to create impactful applications 🪛.

-Outside of class, I like to cook 🍛, drink coffee ☕️, hike ⛰ and hang out with friends.
+Outside of class, I like to cook 🍛, drink coffee ☕️, hike ⛰ and run 🏃‍♂️.

 ## News